Salvadoran official denies role in alleged Maduro murder plot

-SAN SALVADOR (Reuters) - A right-wing Salvadoran congressman on Monday dismissed accusations by acting Venezuelan President Nicolas Maduro that he was involved in a plot to murder Maduro.
+SAN SALVADOR, April 8 (Reuters) - A right-wing Salvadoran congressman on Monday dismissed accusations by acting Venezuelan President Nicolas Maduro that he was involved in a plot to murder Maduro.

 Last Saturday, Maduro said Venezuelan intelligence had learned Nationalist Republican Alliance(ARENA) Congressman Roberto D‘Aubuisson and other right-wing politicians were planning to murder him ahead of presidential elections.